diskerror/Typed/README.md

 ```
 The first member of the array is the name of the class and the remaining members become the parameters passed to the class constructor.

+Even more complex examples can be found int the "tests" directory.

 ## TypedArray
 The instances or derivatives of *TypedArray* are contracted to do these things:
 * It will otherwise behave like a standard PHP associative array.
 * Every member be the same type.
 * Silently cast assigned data in the most obvious way when input is of a different type.
-* Impliment “toArray” to return a deeply transformed associative array.
+* Impliment “toArray” to return a deeply transformed PHP associative array.

 ## DateTime and Date
 These two classes have been moved from [Utilities](https://github.com/diskerror/Utilities) and that repository is now considered obsolete.
 These classes add convenience methods to the built-in PHP *DateTime* class.
-This includes the *__toString* method that returns a date-time string formatted for the default MySQL date-time format, and also adds handling of *DateTime* for MongoDB.
+This includes the *__toString* method that returns a date-time string formatted for the default MySQL date-time format.

 # Classes for autoload
 This class is best thought of as namespaces of functions.
 Class design is used to activate the autoload feature of PHP.